ACL Rehabilitation Old Monroe, MO

 Symptoms

-• Pain: Sudden and intense pain often is associated with an ACL injury, hindering continued movement.
+• Pain: Sudden and intense pain often comes with an ACL injury, making it difficult to continue activity.

 • Tenderness: The knee may be sore to touch, especially along the joint line.